f5devcentral/f5-agility-labs-sslviz/docs/class1/labinfo.rst

    All of your lab exercise work will be done from a single jump host (accessed via Remove Desktop Protocol (RDP) client).

-   You will not need to use SSH to access the UDF lab environment, so no SSH Key needs to be conffigured.
+   You will not need to use SSH to access the UDF lab environment, so no SSH Key needs to be configured.

 From the :bred:`DEPLOYMENT` tab, you will access the :bred:`DESKTOP-OUTBOUND` system over RDP.
 You can select the window resolution for the RDP session.
 An RDP file will be downloaded to your local